micclly/mt4-mailer/README.md

 1. Copy MQL4/Include/mail.vbs and MQL4/Include/Mailer.mqh to ``<TERMINAL_DATA_PATH>/MQL4/Include``
    * TERMINAL_DATA_PATH can be opened from MetaEditor
-   * To open the directory, "Open Folder" in "Indicators" directory in Navigator
+   * To open the directory, "Open Folder" on "MQL4" root node in Navigator

 2. Change the hard-coded configuration in MQL4/Include/mail.vbs
    * See the comments in the file to see where you should change